Megs1996/Compnet/README.md

 # Replication-Packages

 This repository stores a selection of codes used by the CompNet team to generate descriptive statistics and figures using the CompNet data.
-Codes were generated using STATA or R. You will find the codes and respective outputs.
+Codes were generated using STATA or R. You find the codes, auxiliary data and respective outputs grouped in subfolders.

-The data sources being used will be indicated in the codes, but their access is given via CompNet and are not available here.
-Please visit https://www.comp-net.org/ for further documentation of and application to the data.
+The utilized CompNet data sources are indicated in the codes, but not available for download in this repository.
+For documentation of and access to the data, visit https://www.comp-net.org/.